SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 * Syncing data to a remote location sounds an awful lot like needing to implement version control on top of data files - there might be some alternatives to this already.

+* When syncing data with the remote location, how should potential conflicts be resolved?
+On shared infrastructures it's usually not the infrastructure provider's role to ensure that users aren't overwriting each other's data if using a shared filesystem, but maybe we need to at least try to have some sanity checks?

+* On `renku dataset stage` should Renku check the checksums of the staged data and compare them with local checksums?
+This seems especially pertinent if Renku is pointed at an existing location for a dataset.

+* It would be nice to have some filtering on the remote data - should that be in scope here?